mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

 mid-way seemed to have extra double-quotation marks at the beginning of each line.

 That being said, the version produced ends up IDENTICAL to the version issued by Kaggle.
+Should submit a PR that points that out in the README...